lvh/lvh.github.io/posts/queryselectorall-from-an-element-probably-doesnt-do-what-you-think-it-does.md

 all.

 The other alternative is `element.query(All)`.
 Unfortunately, it's even more obscure.
-I was unable to find any reference to it on either the Mozilla Developer Network or on CanIUse.
-It is not specified in the [W3C Last Call Working Draft for DOM4][dom4-query], dated 18 June 2015.
-The only reference I was able to find is from an [older Last Call Working Draft for DOM 4][older-dom4], dated 4 February 2014.
-However, this method has been implemented by at least two polyfills:
+It is not referenced on MDN or caniuse.com, and is missing from the [current DOM4 working draft][dom4-query], dated 18 June 2015.
+It was still present in
+[an older version of the same draft][older-dom4], dated 4 February 2014, as well as the [WHATWG Living Document][living-dom] version of the spec.
+It has also been implemented by at least two polyfills:

 * [Dom4][dom4-polyfill]
 * [dom-elements][dom-elements-polyfill]